 What seizures can a bailiff (now called a commissioner of justice) make?

-• He can make a seizure related to the obligation to pay, which is intended to fulfill an obligation to pay an amount due.
+• An entry related to the obligation to pay, whose purpose is the performance of an obligation to pay an amount due.

-• It can make a seizure related to the obligation to make, which is intended to fulfill an obligation to deliver or return a good.
+• An entry related to the obligation to, which is intended to fulfill an obligation to deliver or return goods.

 Obligation to pay